monero-project/monero/tests/README.md

 [TODO]
 Functional tests are located under the `tests/functional_tests` directory.

-Building all the tests requires the versioned-dependencies listed in the `requirements.txt` file.
+Building all the tests requires the versioned dependencies listed in the `requirements.txt` file.

 To install said dependencies, you must have the python package `virtualenv` installed.

-To read more on how to install `virtualenv` please read [this](https://virtualenv.pypa.io/en/latest/installation.html) short guide.
+To learn more about how to install `virtualenv`, please read [this](https://virtualenv.pypa.io/en/latest/installation.html) short guide.

 After `virtualenv` is installed, create your own virtual environment with: